fengyucn/uni-oss-browser/README.md

 # Quick start

-Ossbrowser is a graphical management tool developed by Alibaba Cloud.
-It provides features similar to those of Windows Explorer.
-Using ossbrowser, you can view, upload, download, and manage items with ease.
+Universal OSS Browser is a graphical management tool that provides features similar to those of Windows Explorer.
+It now supports arbitrary S3-compatible Object Storage Services (OSS), not just Alibaba Cloud.
+Using Universal OSS Browser, you can view, upload, download, and manage items with ease.

 ## [README of Chinese](README-CN.md)